 Please read the guides below to support you with using Google Classroom at home with your child.

-A copy of our Zoom/Teams/Google Classroom behaviour policy and our Home Learning plan is also attached.
+A copy of our Zoom/Teams/Google Classroom behaviour policy, Remote Learning Risk Assessment and our Home Learning plan is also attached.